School and academic-related travel can be productive, safe and enjoyable if you are well-prepared, so planning is well worth the effort.

 The university corporate card does NOT provide adequate travel insurance coverage but may be used to purchase a travel insurance policy.
-See the Policy for Travel and Other Allowable Expenses, VPF-3.
+See the Travel and Conference Policy, CFO-3.

 You can download these documents or request the printed versions from the Office of Emergency Management.

 - Policy on Travel Outside of Quebec, VPS-53